‘Alaskan Bush People’ Update: With Ami Brown Out Of The Hospital, Her Cancer Prognosis Continues To Grow Worse

 Alaskan Bush People is reportedly on hiatus as Ami Brown focuses on her battle with cancer, and medical statistics show that she will face a very uphill battle from here.

 Brown had been in Southern California for treatment of stage 4 lung cancer, a diagnosis she received in June 2016.
-Fans of Alaskan Bush People got a glimpse of some of her treatment and the difficulties the family faced as they rallied around their matriarch, but reports indicate that her condition has progress and that Ami is in “grave” condition as she completes treatment and leaves the hospital.
+Fans of Alaskan Bush People got a glimpse of some of her treatment and the difficulties the family faced as they rallied around their matriarch, but reports indicate that her condition has progressed and that Ami is in “grave” condition as she completes treatment and leaves the hospital.

 It will likely only grow more difficult from here.
-The American Cancer Society noted that patients with stage 4 lung cancer have a five-year survival rate of about 1 percent, and that it can be particularly difficult to treat once it has spread to other parts of the body.
+The American Cancer Society noted that patients with stage 4 lung cancer have a five-year survival rate of about 1 percent and that it can be particularly difficult to treat once it has spread to other parts of the body.

-The Cancer Treatment Centers of America noted that many forms of treatment for lung cancer deal not only with attacking the cancerous growth, but protecting quality of life for the patient.
+The Cancer Treatment Centers of America noted that many forms of treatment for lung cancer deal not only with attacking the cancerous growth but protecting the quality of life for the patient.
 This is seen as a particularly aggressive form of cancer, and with the relatively difficult prognosis, many treatments focus more on keeping the patient comfortable through however might time they might have left.

-Ami Brown has been open about her chances of surviving the stage 4 lung cancer, saying in an interview with People Magazine that she was in constant pain during her treatment and dropped to 89 pounds from her normal 128 pounds.
+Ami Brown has been open about her chances of surviving the stage 4 lung cancer, saying in an interview with People magazine that she was in constant pain during her treatment and dropped to 89 pounds from her normal 128 pounds.

 ‘Alaskan Bush People’ Update: Ami Brown Reportedly Finished With Chemotherapy Treatment https://t.co/XVXfH1CNYB via Abi Ong